dairisirbe/Dairis_Irbe_resume/EN.markdown

 ## About me

-I am a 1st year student of the Riga Technical University program "Construction of Machines and Mechanisms", I live in Sigulda, Latvia.
+I am a 2nd year student of the Riga Technical University program "Mechanical and Instrumental Engineering", I live in Sigulda, Latvia.

-I have been engaged in technical hobby - RC aircraft building for 9 years.
+I have been engaged in technical hobby - RC aircraft building for 10 years.
 I try to promote this activity in Latvia, often participating in various aviation-related events.

 In addition to RC aerplanes, I am passionate about electronics, robotics - I design, build, program various robots and participate in Latvian and international competitions, and also I work as a teacher at the [Sigulda Creativity center](https://www.facebook.com/SiguldasJC/) to pass on my knowledge about electronics and robotics to children.